++ PLEASE NOTE — Although I used Panettone to make my bread pudding, any type of dense bread can be used.

 - 1/2 package cream cheese

 Cut bread into thick slices – cut slices into 2′ squares. ++ You don’t have to be fussy about how you cut up the bread.
 Place cubed bread into a greased loaf pan.
-(No need to grease loaf pan if you have a coated pan.)

 In a medium bowl, whisk together 2 eggs, 1/2 cup condensed milk, 1/2 cup water, 2 pinches nutmeg & 1/4 tsp. vanilla.
 Pour over bread squares.